Brunel Institute of Power Systems (BIPS)

 University of Oxford, Tsing Hua University, China; Sichuan University, China; CEPRI , China; University of Plzen, Czech Republic; Polytechnica University Bucharest, Romania; University of Santa Caterina, Brazil; Oklahoma University, USA; Offis, Germany; Fraunhofer, Germany;

 - Key Industrial Collaborators: National Grid UK, EDF, Elia, UK Power Networks, GE Power Conversion, Nortech, Intel

 Computer models and optimisation algorithms produced by the group have been implemented in over 35 utility companies, in 7 countries.
 New algorithms resulting from the research, and described in publications, have taken up and further developed by many researchers, internationally.

 Inter- Multi- and Cross-disciplinary Aspects:

 The research of the group draws on the disciplines of electrical power engineering, control engineering, optimisation theory, computational algorithms and methods and information technology.
 Much of the research is multi-disciplinary, with individual research projects requiring skills in two or more disciplines.

 Future Plans and Developments:

 The group plans to maintain and extend its international collaborations.
 It is intended to foster partnerships within the group and collaboration with other groups.
-In particular, research on novel heuristic optimisation techniques should have benefits for many of the technological applications areas of interest to the group.
-Energy utilities continue to undergo rapid technological change as a consequence of international de-regulation and the increasing importance of alternative and renewable sources.
-The research group intends to respond to evolving research requirements in these fields and also (where possible) to anticipate future needs, for example producing novel algorithms for the operation of power systems as energy markets, incorporating risk management under technical and financial uncertainties.
+In particular, research on novel heuristic optimisation techniques for smart grids should have benefits for many of the technological applications areas of interest to the group.
+Energy utilities continue to undergo rapid technological change as a consequence of international de-regulation and the increasing importance of alternative and renewable energy sources.
+The research group intends to respond to evolving research requirements in these fields and also (where possible) to anticipate future needs, for example producing novel algorithms for the operation of power systems as transactive energy markets, incorporating risk management under technical and financial uncertainties.